Bronze Age Balts

 Old Prussian DNA

 The Tolkien family belonged to Y-DNA haplogroup R1a-Z92 from West Baltic branch (R1a-Y42738* from R1a-YP350*).
-According to Ryszard Derdziński the Tolkien name is of Low Prussian origin and probably means "son/descendant of Tolk", with "tolk" meaning interpreter or negotiator and originating as a nickname ("the talker").
+According to Ryszard Derdziński the Tolkien name comes from the Old Prussian place-name Tollkeim (from *Talkaims).
 A number of other theories on the meaning of the name have been proposed, including that it is derived from the village of Tolkynen (Tołkiny, Poland) in East Prussia.
 The Tolkien family originated in the East Prussian town Kreuzburg near Königsberg (modern Slavskoye, Kaliningrad), where the Tolkien name is attested since the 16th century.
-The verified paternal line of J. R. R. Tolkien starts with Michael Tolkien, born around 1620 AD in Kreuzburg.
+The verified paternal line of J. R. R. Tolkien starts with Jacob Tolkien, born around 1550 AD near Kreuzburg.

 The Nienałtowski family belongs to Y-DNA haplogroup R1a-Z282, other family originating from Prussian nobleman Sklodo, namely Skłodowski family, belongs to R1a-Z92 (from R1a-Z280).
 The Derdziński family Y-DNA is R1a-YP350 (it formed around 1 AD from Baltic R1a-Z92).